Did You Pass Your Background Check?

 Will employers always tell you if you passed or failed a background check?

 You may not always know if you passed a background check.
-However, thanks to the FCRA, you should always be informed if you failed a background check.
+However, thanks to the FCRA, you should always be informed if you did.
 An employer disqualifying you without taking the appropriate steps takes considerable legal risk.
 They could face lawsuits or even government fines for these violations.

 Are you worried about what might show up during the hiring process?
 You can also run a background check on yourself to see what employers might see when they vet you.
 At backgroundchecks.com, we offer an easy and affordable solution for running background checks on yourself.
 Our self-check products include criminal history and driving record searches.

-How long will it take to find out if an applicant passes or fails?
+How long will it take an applicant to receive a final answer?

 Every employer uses a different process to conduct a background check.
 The type of background check they use may vary.
 Local and state laws may also impose requirements or create delays.
 For example, some states require employers to work directly with state police to procure public record information.
 Such efforts can take time.
 The timetables are often out of the employer’s hands in such scenarios.

-You could find out the results of an employee background check quickly.
-However, it might also take one to two weeks before you hear one way or another.
+You can quickly find the results of an employee background check.
+However, it might also take one to two weeks to hear anything.
 If it has been more than two weeks, contact the hiring managers at the business.
 Since timetables may vary, exercise patience.
+In some states, such as California, strict regulations can make verified background checks take quite some time to process.

 You can prepare yourself for the hiring process with educational resources and self-background check solutions from backgroundchecks.com.
 You should now understand when and how you will know if you passed or failed an employer background check.
 Remember, it is essential to understand what appears in your record.
 It may be the key to discussing your suitability with employers and securing a new role.